mr-williams/Automakers-stocks-2012-2020/README.md

 Here's the kaggle link to the dataset.
 [Here](https://www.kaggle.com/datasets/prasertk/top-48-automakers-daily-stock-prices-20102022).

 #### N.B: Not all manufacturer data were present in the detailed breakdown of the stocks.
-Some high ranking manufacturers are missing like Porsche in paarticular as their stock market for their supercar division started as late as October 2022
+Some high ranking manufacturers are missing like Porsche in paarticular as their stock market for their supercar division started as late as October 2022.
+This had to be gotten directly from the source [Yahoo_Finance](https://finance.yahoo.com/quote/P911.DE/history?period1=1325376000&period2=1640908800&interval=1d&filter=history&frequency=1d&includeAdjustedClose=true)

 #### Column terms:
 - Volume:  the total number of shares traded in a specified time frame.
 This would include every share that is bought and sold during the time period in review.